Juniper: benefits, dosage, contraindications

 Digestive disorders ✪✪✪✪✪

-In cases of dyspepsia, juniper aids digestion and helps reduce flatulence and colics.
+In cases of dyspepsia, juniper acts on digestion and helps reduce flatulence and colic.

 Posologie